Car Accident in Michigan FAQs: What You Need To Know

 Here’s what you can do about it, and why these attorneys are not qualified to help you.

-You can only benefit by contacting a car accident attorney for a free case evaluation.
-Call Michigan Auto Law at (866) 886-9668.
+You can only benefit by contacting an attorney for a free case evaluation.
+Call us at (866) 886-9668.
 There’s absolutely no fee or obligation.
 You can also fill out our auto accident lawyer free consultation form.